 So I decided to do what I had enjoyed before : photography.

-I packed up my old gear and went to see my former neighbor Bernd Nasner who owns the well reputated photostore Photohaus Colonnaden in downtown Hamburg.
+I packed up my old gear and went to see my former neighbor Bernd Nasner who owned the well reputated photostore Photohaus Colonnaden in downtown Hamburg.

 He took a quick look at the equipment I had brought along – telling me that my analog cameras and lenses would be pretty nice, but would not fit to any modern digital device.